 Enzon Pharmaceuticals, Inc. (together with its subsidiary, "Enzon" or the "Company") receives royalty revenues from existing licensing arrangements with other companies primarily related to sales of four marketed drug products, namely, PegIntron ®, Sylatron ®, Macugen ® and CIMZIA ®.
 In addition, the Company's rights to receive royalties on sales of Macugen and CIMZIA expired in the U.S. and Great Britain in 2014.
 The primary source of the Company's royalty revenues is sales of PegIntron, which is marketed by Merck & Co., Inc. ("Merck").
 The Company currently has no clinical operations and limited corporate operations.
-Royalty revenues from sales of PegIntron accounted for approximately 72% and 67% of the Company's total royalty revenues for the three months ended June 30, 2016 and 2015, respectively, approximately 73% and 79% of the Company's total royalty revenues in the sixmonth periods ended June 30, 2016 and 2015, respectively, and approximately 80% of the Company's total royalty revenues for each of the years ended December 31, 2015 and 2014.
+Royalty revenues from sales of PegIntron accounted for approximately 61% and 83% of the Company's total royalty revenues in the nine-month periods ended September 30, 2016 and 2015, respectively, approximately 80% and 79% of the Company's total royalty revenues for each of the years ended December 31, 2015 and 2014, respectively.

 The Company was previously dedicated to the research and development of innovative therapeutics for patients with high unmet medical needs.
 Beginning in December 2012, the Company's Board of Directors (the "Board"), with outside consultants, began a review of the possible sale or disposition of one or more corporate assets or a sale of the Company.
 At that time, the Company suspended substantially all clinical development activities with a goal of conserving capital and maximizing value returned to the Company's stockholders.
 By April 2013, the review did not result in a definitive offer to acquire the Company or all or substantially all of the Company's assets.
 At the same time, the Company announced that its Board intended to distribute excess cash, expected to arise from ongoing royalty revenues, in the form of periodic dividends to stockholders.
+The Company ended its remaining research and development activities during 2013 and the Company has no intention of resuming any clinical development activities or acquiring new sources of royalty revenues.